aragon/nest/FAQ.md

 The GitHub repository is the main source of information about the program.
 There is some additional information on the [Aragon website](https://aragon.org/project/grants/).

 ### I have an idea for Aragon but i don't want to build it myself.
-The Aragon community has created a [Aragon Wishlist](https://forum.aragon.org/t/agp-wishlist-and-blacklist/355) to help seed new ideas for the ecosystem.
-Please share your idea there.
+Please share your idea on the [Aragon Community Forum](https://forum.aragon.org/c/community/nest).

 <br>